Last Updated on July 15, 2021 by Biswajit Nath

 Blogging is a long process of learning and implementing ideas.
 You can not be successful overnight.
 And yes, most of us start with an amateur blog.

-Let’s have a look at the common mistakes done by an amateur blogger,
+Let’s have a look at the common mistakes done by amateur bloggers,

 1. Not Giving Enough Time